Curl (mathematics)

 Unlike the gradient and divergence, curl as formulated in vector calculus does not generalize simply to other dimensions; some generalizations are possible, but only in three dimensions is the geometrically defined curl of a vector field again a vector field.
 This deficiency is a direct consequence of the limitations of vector calculus; on the other hand, when expressed as an antisymmetric tensor field via the wedge operator of geometric calculus, the curl generalizes to all dimensions.
-The unfortunate circumstance is similar to that attending the 3-dimensional cross product, and indeed the connection is reflected in the notation $\nabla \times$ for the curl.
+The circumstance is similar to that attending the 3-dimensional cross product, and indeed the connection is reflected in the notation $\nabla \times$ for the curl.

 The name "curl" was first suggested by James Clerk Maxwell in 1871 but the concept was apparently first used in the construction of an optical field theory by James MacCullagh in 1839.

 Definition

 The curl of a vector field F, denoted by curl F, or $\nabla \times \mathbf{F}$, or rot F, is an operator that maps C^{k} functions in R^{3} to C^{k−1} functions in R^{3}, and in particular, it maps continuously differentiable functions R^{3} → R^{3} to continuous functions R^{3} → R^{3}.
 It can be defined in several ways, to be mentioned below: